In today’s blog post we will be exploring fitout clawback provisions and looking at whether they are enforceable or not.

 What is a fitout clawback provision?

-A fitout clawback provision is a lease term whereby a fitout contribution provided by a Lessor, can under certain circumstances, be partially recovered by the Lessor.
+A fitout clawback clause or provision is a lease term whereby a fitout contribution provided by a Lessor, can under certain circumstances, be partially recovered by the Lessor.
 These applicable circumstances may include repudiation, assignment, default or surrender of the lease.
 The provisions act to prevent the loss of any financial incentives offered to a tenant by a landlord.
 Other incentives include rent free or reduction periods, interest-free loans and relocation costs, although these rarely form part of a clawback provision.

 A typical example of a fitout clawback provision would be where the Lessor can recover 80% of the fitout contribution in the second year, 60% in the third year, and so forth.